-Jennifer Keane and Vicki Herman began teaching mindfulness meditation classes together four years ago at the University of Saskatchewan; They are excited to continue their collaborations in offering mindfulness workshops and courses in the community, and in running professional and corporate programs.
+Vicki Herman and Jennifer Keane and began teaching mindfulness meditation classes together five years ago at the University of Saskatchewan.
+They are excited to continue their collaborations in offering mindfulness workshops and courses in the community, and in running professional and corporate programs.
 Vicki and Jennifer welcome the innovative energy that Lindsay Herman brings with her community development, design, and promotion experience.
 This serendipitous coming together of three women of different experience, age, and expertise has proven to be a joyful and inspiring opportunity to engage in work that is meaningful and gratifying, and that provides a way to live the practice of mindfulness.

 M.Ed., Registered Psychologist